Skip to main content

 The summer break is a great time for high school students to explore new opportunities, make positive changes, and prepare for the future.
 Here are some ideas for positive changes you can make during the summer: Volunteer: Dedicate your time to a cause you care about.
 Look for local organizations or charities where you can contribute your skills and make a difference in your community.
 Volunteering not only helps others but also allows you to develop new skills and gain valuable experiences.
 REDCROSS Volonteer online Learn a new skill: Use the summer break to learn something new.
 It could be a language, a musical instrument, coding, painting, or any other skill that interests you.
 There are numerous online resources and tutorials available that can help you get started.
 Get a part-time job: Consider finding a part-time job or internship that aligns with your interests or future career goals.
 This will not only give you valuable work experience but also teach you important skill...

-How to stop laying to your parents
+How to simplify your life

 Daily routine to be your optimal self